TIBCOSoftware/snappydata/docs/sde/sketching.md

 ## Creating TopK tables
 TopK queries are used to rank attributes to answer "best, most interesting, most important" class of questions.
 TopK structures store elements ranking them based on their relevance to the query.
 [TopK](http://stevehanov.ca/blog/index.php?id=122) queries aim to retrieve, from a potentially very large result set, only the *k (k >= 1)* best answers.

-### SQL API for creating a TopK table in TIBCO ComputeDB
+### SQL API for creating a TopK table in SnappyData

 ```pre
 snsc.sql("create topK table MostPopularTweets on tweetStreamTable " +